tinify/wordpress-plugin/readme.txt

 = Q: Is there a file size limit? =
 A: No. There are no limitations on the size of the images you want to compress.

+= Q: Can I use the same API key on all my websites? =
+A: Yes, there are no limitations.
+You can add the same key everywhere.

+= Q: Can I hide my API key from the admin? =
+A: Yes, you can hide your API key from the admin so other admin users will not be able to see it.
+To do this you should define the API key in your *wp-config.php* file.
+See the installation instructions for more information.

 = Q: What happens when I reach my monthly limit? =
 A: Everything will keep on working, but newly uploaded images will not be optimized.
-Of course we encourage everyone to sign up for a paid account to cover the hosting and development costs of the service.
+Of course we encourage everyone to [switch](https://tinypng.com/dashboard/developers) to a paid account to cover the hosting and development costs of the service.

 = Q: Can I optimize all existing images in my media library? =
 A: Yes!
 After installing the plugin, go to *Media > Bulk Optimization*, and click on the start button to optimize all unoptimized images in your media library.

+= Q: How do I switch to a paid account? =
+A: You can upgrade to a paid account by adding your *Payment details* on your [account dashboard](https://tinypng.com/dashboard/developers).
+Additional compressions above 500 will then be charged at the end of each month as a one-time fee.

 == Changelog ==
 = 2.2.6 =